-Dear Chair Shields:
+Dear Chairman Trump:

-Christian Legal Society supports HB 1724, which will provide much needed protection for religious students' ability to meet on college campuses.
-By passing HB 1724, the Legislature will conserve taxpayer dollars by preventing costly litigation that has resulted in other states when public universities adopted policies to exclude religious student groups because the groups require their leaders to share their core religious beliefs.
-This problem has arisen on many college campuses nationwide and, in 2016, at a public university in Missouri.
+I am reaching out to you about a bill, SB 503, currently in the judiciary committee.
+Christian Legal Society supports SB 503, which will provide much needed protection for the ability of belief-based student organizations, including religious students, to meet on college/university campuses.
+By passing SB 503, the Legislature will conserve taxpayer dollars by preventing costly litigation that has resulted in other states when public universities adopted policies to exclude belief-based student groups because the groups require their leaders to share their core beliefs.
+This problem has arisen on many college campuses nationwide and, in the 2015-2016 school year, at a public university in West Virginia.

-Attached to this statement are actual letters from university officials or student government representatives to religious groups threatening to exclude religious groups from campus because of the religious groups' requirement that their leaders agree with the groups' religious beliefs.
+Attached to this statement are actual letters from university officials or student government representatives to belief-based groups, particularly religious groups, threatening to exclude the groups from campus because of the groups' requirement that their leaders agree with the groups' beliefs, in these instances their religious beliefs.
 (Attachments B, C, D, E, G, I, and K).
-These letters exemplify the problem that HB 1724 will prevent in Missouri.
-I respectfully request that this letter and its attachments be included in the record for the hearing on HB 1724 before the House Committee on Higher Education scheduled for January 24, 2022.
+These letters exemplify the problem that SB 503 will prevent in West Virginia.
 As this letter will explain:

-- HB 1724 is a commonsense measure to protect religious students who wish to meet on Missouri college campuses. - HB 1724 allows Missouri public universities to maintain whatever policies they choose so long as their policies permit religious student organizations to choose their leaders according to their religious beliefs. - HB 1724 conserves scarce tax dollars by preventing costly litigation against colleges that adopt policies that exclude religious groups. - HB 1724 would add Missouri to the expanding list of 16 states Alabama, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia that have enacted similar protections for religious or belief-based student groups.1 (Attachment AA lists the key provisions of these states' laws.)
+- SB 503 is a commonsense measure to protect belief-based student organizations that wish to meet on West Virginia college campuses. - SB 503 allows West Virginia public universities to maintain whatever policies they choose so long as their policies permit belief-based student organizations to choose their leaders according to the groups' beliefs. - SB 503 conserves scarce tax dollars by preventing costly litigation against colleges that adopt policies that exclude belief-based groups. - SB 503 would add West Virginia to the expanding list of 16 states-Alabama, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, Montana, North

+Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia-that have enacted similar protections for religious or belief-based student groups.1 (Attachment AA lists the key provisions of these states' laws.)

-I. For Four Decades, the Christian Legal Society Has Defended Religious Student Organizations' Access to College Campuses.
+I. For Four Decades, Christian Legal Society Has Defended Religious Student Organizations' Access to College Campuses.

 Christian Legal Society ("CLS") is a national association of Christian attorneys, law students, and law professors.
-CLS has attorney chapters located in cities throughout the U.S., including St. Louis and Kansas City.
-CLS has student chapters at law schools nationwide, including at the University of Missouri - Kansas City, University of Missouri - Columbia, and Washington University.
+CLS has attorney chapters located in cities throughout the U.S. and student chapters at law schools nationwide, including at West Virginia University.
 CLS law student chapters typically are small groups of students who meet for weekly prayer, Bible study, and worship at a time and place convenient to the students.
 All students are welcome at CLS meetings.
 As Christian churches have done for nearly two millennia, CLS requires its leaders to agree with a statement of faith, signifying agreement with the traditional Christian beliefs that define CLS.